realworldocaml/book/book/gadts/README.md

 used.

-To eliminate the unnecessary option in the `Raise` and `Default_to` cases, we're going to turn `If_not_found.t` into a GADT, in particular, a GADT with two type parameters: one for the type of the list element, and one for the return type of the function.
+To eliminate the unnecessary option in the `Raise` and `Default_to` cases, we're going to turn `If_not_found.t` into a GADT.
+In particular, we'll mint it as a GADT with two type parameters: one for the type of the list element, and one for the return type of the function.

 ```ocaml env=main
 module If_not_found = struct